 The standard A mode resembles that of the ordinary telephone.
 Rxl audio is passed through the earpiece volume control and summed with a sidetone from the mouthpiece before being presented to the earpiece.
 Tx audio originates at the mouthpiece input, receives 20 dB of gain, and is then passed to the TxO output.
 New volume data is stored in the earpiece volume register.
-Transmit mute in this mode disable the path from the mouthpiece amplifier to the TxO amplifier
+Transmit mute in this mode disable the path from the mouthpiece amplifier.